alexandrecardososantos/webscraping_books_case/README.md

 ## Create a PostgreSQL data base

-The pgAdmin 4 login and password are seted at the docker-compose.yaml file.
+The pgAdmin 4 login and password are setted at the docker-compose.yaml file.

 ```sh
 login: postgres@postgres.com